MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         # Settings for mappings performed using BWA
         BWA:
-          # May be disabled ("no") for aDNA alignments, as post-mortem damage
+          # May be disabled ("no") for aDNA alignments with the 'aln' algorithm.
-          # localizes to the seed region, which BWA expects to have few
+          # Post-mortem damage localizes to the seed region, which BWA expects to
-          # errors (sets "-l").
+          # have few errors (sets "-l").
 See http://pmid.us/22574660
           UseSeed: yes